Brazil's sliding stock market makes M&A targets - NewsBreak

 The most fragile companies are the recently listed ones that lost significant market cap, bankers said, without citing specific potential targets.

-Furniture retailers Mobly SA and Westwing Comercio, mileage program Dotz SA, outsourcing service Getninjas SA and marine engineering firm Oceanpact Servicos Maritimos lost more than 70% of their value since their IPOs last year.
+Furniture retailers Mobly SA (MBLY3.SA) and Westwing Comercio (WEST3.SA), mileage program Dotz SA , outsourcing service Getninjas SA (NINJ3.SA) and marine engineering firm Oceanpact Servicos Maritimos (OPCT3.SA) lost more than 70% of their value since their IPOs last year.

 "There is a good number of small- to mid-cap listed companies with significant price and liquidity challenges to tap into the equity capital markets to raise fresh money, so M&A becomes a more reliable and, in some cases, the only alternative," said Gustavo Miranda, investment banking head at Banco Santander Brasil SA.

-Banco Modal SA, for example, had lost almost 60% of its value since an April IPO and received an all-share bid to be acquired by broker XP Inc this month.
+Banco Modal SA (MODL11.SA), for example, had lost almost 60% of its value since an April IPO and received an all-share bid to be acquired by broker XP Inc (XP.O) this month. read more

-BR Malls has rejected Aliansce Sonae’s proposal, but talks are expected to continue.
-Retailers Americanas SA and Marisa Lojas SA did not reach an agreement on a potential transaction last year.
+BR Malls has rejected Aliansce Sonae's proposal, but talks are expected to continue.
+Retailers Americanas SA (AMER3.SA) and Marisa Lojas SA (AMAR3.SA) did not reach an agreement on a potential transaction last year.

 Ricardo Lacerda, CEO and founder of investment bank BR Partners, said the recent rout interrupted plans of newly listed companies and may force them into deals.
 "Some of them were counting on new stock sales to fund expansion but couldn't complete the transactions due to market volatility," he said.